jazibjohar/text-structor-react-ui/README.md

-# ai-engine-react
+# text-structor-react-ui

 A React component library for building AI-powered template editors and workflow managers.
-This library provides a visual interface for creating JSON templates compatible with [ai-engine](https://github.com/jazibjohar/ai-engine) - a powerful asynchronous framework for orchestrating Large Language Model (LLM) workflows.
+This library provides a visual interface for creating JSON templates compatible with [ai-text-structor](https://github.com/jazibjohar/ai-text-structor) - a powerful asynchronous framework for orchestrating Large Language Model (LLM) workflows.

-The generated templates can be used directly with ai-engine to:
+The generated templates can be used directly with ai-text-structor to:
 - Define structured data collection fields
 - Create complex workflow steps
 - Configure LLM prompts and explanations